appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_title_description/listbuilder_title_description.rst

 Test Title Description Listview
 -------------------------------
-As with the Focus Boc testing, there is not really much to test here.
+As with the Focus Box testing, there is not really much to test here.
 However we want to make sure the view renders our list as expected and that there is a message shown if an album has no songs.
 Finally we want to test if our description is shown in the template.